BinarryCode/Binary-Script-Collection/README.md

 * Then, run the script.
 You should be able to copy the offsets for use with the PK3.

 If there are any issues, please do a issue or pull request.
+Note that you will need to manually edit it a bit, but there's not much I can do about that.